PriscyC/Power-BI/README.md

-# Flight Operations Efficiency Project
+# Summary of the Flight Operations Efficiency Dashboard
 Overview

 This project contains an analysis of flight data, using PowerBI for visualization and Excel Pivot for data cleaning and analysis.
 The primary goal of the analysis is to uncover insights related to flight delays, route performance, and operational efficiency.